Vegetarian

 4

-Serve up some mushroom magic this autumn with our recipe for a portobello mushroom and halloumi burger.
+Serve up some mushroom magic with our recipe for a portobello mushroom and halloumi burger.
 Perfect for meat-free days, this recipe will be loved by vegetarians and meat-eaters alike.
+Plus, it makes a delicious meat-free alternative to enjoy at barbecues and get-togethers with friends.

 Serve our tempting mushroom and halloumi burger recipe with tomato, plenty of rocket and a fresh bun.
 They taste especially delicious when paired with a glass of kombucha too!